 - IAQ managed and monitors throughout construction

-- Materials specified within building envelope meet low emitting criteria
+- Materials specified within the building envelope meet low emitting criteria

 - Group and individual controls for lighting and temperature